ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 network incident information and potentially get a picture of the broken state of the network.
 Intruders may exploit the vulnerabilities of the network to lead to further negative impact on the network.
-Care must be taken to ensure that this list are accessed only by authorized users.
+Care must be taken to ensure that this list is accessed only by authorized users.

 Some of the RPC operations in this YANG module may be considered sensitive or vulnerable in some network environments.
 It is thus